 The confusion is increased when the gesture is silent.
-Without speech to give any clues as to the message it's supposed to convey, it’s easy to feel bewildered.
+Without speech to give any clues as to the message it's supposed to convey, it’s easy to feel bewildered and possibly insulted.

 However, once you discover the meaning of the head wobble and its many uses, what's really surprising is how infectious this gesture becomes.
 Anyone who's spent a considerable amount of time in India is likely to have caught themselves unconsciously wobbling their head.
 Even Indians who don't normally wobble their heads very much will automatically do so in response to another head wobble.
 A lot of the time, they don't even realize they're doing it!